tangentsoft/libtabula/README.txt

     Visual C++:
         We ship Visual Studio 2003, 2005, and 2008 project files.
         No older version of Visual C++ will build Libtabula, due to compiler limitations.
-See README-Visual-C++.txt for more
+See README-Visual-Studio.txt for more
         details.

     Xcode: